thebitmonk/send_post_api/docs/AccountsubaccountstatApi.md

 <a name="subAccountStatRouterGetAllAggregatedIPStatsForASubAccount"></a>
 # **subAccountStatRouterGetAllAggregatedIPStatsForASubAccount**
-> [ModelsAIPStat] subAccountStatRouterGetAllAggregatedIPStatsForASubAccount(xSubAccountApiKey, sid, opts)
+> [ModelsAIPStat] subAccountStatRouterGetAllAggregatedIPStatsForASubAccount(xAccountApiKey, sid, opts)